Ember.Route Class

 Disconnects a view that has been rendered into an outlet.

-You may pass any or all of the following options to disconnectOutlet
+You may pass any or all of the following options to disconnectOutlet:

-: the name of the view containing the outlet to clear (default: the view rendered by the parent route)
+outlet: the name of the outlet to clear (default: 'main')parentView: the name of the view containing the outlet to clear (default: the view rendered by the parent route)

 Example: